SAP/migration-tool-for-cloud-integration/README.md

 To stop the tool, in Terminal or Command Prompt, press `control-C`

-### Manual Install
+### Locally on laptop

-It is required to have an active installation of Node.js (version 14.5 or later), available from the [Node.js](https://nodejs.org/) website, including Node Package Manager (NPM).
+It is required to have an active installation of Node.js (version 20 or later), available from the [Node.js](https://nodejs.org/) website, including Node Package Manager (NPM).
 You can verify your installed version via `node -v`.

 To install, in Terminal or Command Prompt, run: